 - Visit the village of Haapsalu and relax at a spa hotel

 - Discover the historic manors and serene nature of Lahemaa National Park

-- Explore the WWI-era planes and ships at the Estonian Maritime Museum
+- Tour the WWI-era planes and ships at the Estonian Maritime Museum

 |Day 5||Visit the Estonian Maritime Museum - Depart Tallinn|

 Day 1: Arrive in Tallinn - City Walking Tour

 Welcome to Tallinn, the capital of Estonia!
 Upon arriving in the city, you'll transfer to your hotel where you can take some time to settle in before meeting your guide for a short walking tour.

 You'll start on the cobbled streets of Tallinn's Old Town and admire its defensive towers, old stone walls, and historic houses.
 Head to Town Hall Square to visit the 15th-century hall plus Europe's oldest continuously-operating pharmacy.
 You won't miss Toompea Hill, atop which sits a castle that now houses Estonia's Parliament.
 You'll also visit the Cathedral of Saint Mary (which dates to the 13th century) and the Russian Revival Alexander Nevsky Cathedral.

 After the tour, enjoy a traditional Estonian meal at the oldest-operating eatery in Tallinn, the Maiasmokk Café.
 Also here is a marzipan museum where a local artist decorates marzipan figures.